 - by email to [email protected]

 You can also use the online form for general enquiries.

-For a copy of your personal information, to ask us to correct the information we hold about you or to stop using your information, please contact the Information Governance team:
+For a copy of your personal information, to ask us to correct the information we hold about you or to stop using your information, please contact the Information Governance team at:

 If you are unhappy with how we are processing your information please contact us using the details outlined above.
 If you are still unhappy after receiving our response, you can raise your concern with the Information Commissioner’s Office.